Four Seasons Restaurant: Uninstalled works

-The artist Mark Rothko was engaged to paint a series of murals in 1958, the Seagram murals.
+The artist Mark Rothko was hired in 1958 to paint the Seagram murals.
 He had wanted the dark paintings to sicken the restaurant's patrons.
 During the period in which Rothko worked on his murals, the Four Seasons rented Jackson Pollock's painting Blue Poles from its then-owner, art collector Ben Heller.
 Rothko canceled the commission after visiting the restaurant.
-The final series was dispersed and now hangs in three locations: London's Tate Gallery, Japan's Kawamura Memorial Museum and the National Gallery of Art in Washington, D.C.
+The final series was dispersed and hung in three locations by the 2000s: the Tate Gallery in London; the Kawamura Memorial Museum in Sakura, Japan; and the National Gallery of Art in Washington, D.C.
 Rothko's murals were the only pieces of artwork that were commissioned specifically for the Four Seasons.